 Our vision is a community that provides excellent child care in a safe, nurturing, stimulating and happy environment with an educational component that ensures that every child will reach his/her fulllest potential.

 - Cultural Awareness

 Maggie’s Early Learning Centre Inc. is licensed by the Early Learning & Child Care – Ministry of Education – Government of Saskatchewan.
-At the present time, we are licensed for 34 children between the ages of 6 weeks and 5 years old.
+At the present time, we are licensed for 35 children from the ages of 6 weeks to 5 years old.

 The educational methods employed at Maggie’s Early Learning Centre Inc. are deeply influenced by the Reggio Emilia approach.